 ALONA BEACH

-For anyone staying on Panglao, your chances of visiting Alona Beach are pretty good.
-It's the heart of the island - a tourist hub home to dive shops, restaurants, tour agencies and hotels.
-It's also a completely gorgeous place to chill - sunbathing during the day in the calm turquoise waters, or soaking in the island vibes at night along the beach's main drag.
+For anyone staying on Panglao, you’ll likely spend a lot of time on Alona Beach.
+It’s the heart of the island – a tourist hub home to dive shops, restaurants, tour agencies and hotels.
+It’s also a completely gorgeous place to chill – sunbathing during the day in the calm turquoise waters, or soaking in the island vibes at night along the beach’s main drag.

 While I loved diving the reefs, I'm not a fan of visiting the actual island.
 Balicasag is a very small, and its beaches have been completely overrun by tour companies that use the beaches as a lunch/snorkel stop for boat tours.

-THE CHOCOLATE HILLS Bohol is home to more than 1,200 of these iconic geological wonders - cone shaped hills covered in green grass that turn brown in dry season (i.e. chocolate hills).
-The Chocolate Hills can be seen from several places around the island, but unfortunately it's the tourist complex in Carmen has some of the best views.
-The place is completely overrun with people, so I suggest visiting early to avoid the overwhelming crowds.
+Bohol is home to more than 1,200 of these iconic geological wonders – cone shaped hills covered in green grass that turn brown in dry season (i.e. chocolate hills).
+The Chocolate Hills can be seen from several places around the island, but unfortunately it’s the tourist complex in Carmen has some of the best views.
+The place is completely overrun with people (this is a bucket list destination in The Philippines), so I suggest visiting early to avoid the overwhelming crowds.

 There are several transport options available on both Panglao and Bohol.
 Tourist can rent motorcycles and motor scooters - this is probably the cheapest and most flexible option.
 For short distances around Panglao, motor taxis are cheap, plentiful and pretty efficient.
 And for longer daytrips, it's best to hire a private van and driver.
 Most of the tourist agencies on Alona Beach can arrange private transport, and the pricing is completely dependent on bargaining skills.
 We hired our driver through an agency and paid approximately $80 USD for 10 hours of driving, and that included a tip for the driver.